About InstantMed

 All clinical decisions are made by AHPRA-registered doctors following our clinical governance framework.
 We never automate clinical decisions.

-Common questions about InstantMed, our doctors, and how the service works.
+Common questions about InstantMed and how we work.